Ashwini0709/FirstGitHubRepo/README.md

 # FirstGitHubRepo
-This ia a First Github Repository
+This is a First Github Repository by Ashwini